bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-editor.rst

 ^^^^^^^^^^^^^^^^^^

-The HTML Dialog editor allows to implement the view of an HTML Dialog (i.e. the *JSF view*).
+The HTML Dialog editor allows to implement the view of an HTML Dialog (i.e., the *JSF view*).
 The HTML Dialog editor consists of two views, the source view and the graphical view.
 In the source view you can read and edit the JSF (or XHTML) source in a text-based editor.
 In the graphical view you can preview and edit the visual representation of the JSF page.
 Both views are linked to each other and every change is synchronized to the other view.
-So a change in one view is automatically reflected in the other one, e.g. if I change the text of a h1 HTML element in the source view then the design view is immediately updated and shows the new text.
+So a change in one view is automatically reflected in the other one, e.g., if I change the text of a h1 HTML element in the source view then the design view is immediately updated and shows the new text.
 There are options to arrange the two views in horizontal or vertical panes or to show only one of them.